 Keep creating your identity as you go through life.

 Building an identity is a life-long process.
 We may feel our life has gone through many changes to settle on a current path, but that is an illusion called the “End-of-history illusion.”
 It describes how we often incorrectly believe that we have moved from an exploratory, dramatic, and unstable life to reach a current level of stability with a fixed identity.
-However, this illusion continues all throughout life and people of all ages experience this illusion.
+This illusion continues all throughout life and people of all ages experience it.
 That only shows how we incorrectly believe we are more stable right now than we were in the past.
+So instead of committing to that stable self, you can learn new behaviors and values.
 Avoid giving into this illusion and continue working on any of the 3 levels of identity.

 Our personality isn’t stable either.

-According to research, people’s personality changes throughout the lifespan.
+According to research, people’s personality changes throughout their lifespan.
 Some personality tests like the MBTI give different results within a month but others like the “Big-Five” personality test are relatively stable.
 Yet, we see changes in personality across the lifespan, particularly when we are young and old with some stability during the middle years.
 One study on 132,515 adults (21 to 60 years of age) found that people’s agreeableness and conscientiousness increase as they move from young adulthood to middle adulthood.
-Agreeableness is the personality trait that describes our tendency friendly, socially warm, optimistic, and cooperative.
+Agreeableness is the personality trait that describes our tendency to be friendly, socially warm, optimistic, and cooperative.
 Conscientiousness is the trait that describes our tendency to be disciplined, meticulous, and mindful.
 The neuroticism trait, which is a proneness to negative emotions, typically declines in women as they age, but remains stable in men.
 One reason for changes in personality is how societal demands and our roles, needs, and goals change.
 Basically, our personality changes through the lifespan because all 3 levels of our identity go through varying changes.

 Writing a bio helps to define changes in identity and know yourself better